 Electric cars still need to be serviced and maintained at regular intervals, just like conventional cars.
 Even though there are fewer moving parts, your car will still need to be looked after.
 Things such as tyre pressure, brake fluid, windscreen wiper fluid, etc all need to be monitored and maintained to ensure your car performs as you would expect.

 Tyre pressure is not something many of us think about on a regular basis, but for an EV, just like in a regular car, low tyre pressure can be dangerous and can actually reduce the range of your car.
 Range might fall 1 - 2% for every 5 PSI your tyres are below your tyre manufacturer’s recommended value.
+Check out our top tips on efficient EV driving.

 Overall, maintaining an electric car is actually much, much simpler than maintaining a regular car.
 The simple reason for this is that an electric car has very few moving parts.
 A regular engine has an inordinate amount of things that move in order to generate the power required to drive the car.
 An electric car uses an electric motor to drive the wheels, with far fewer moving parts.
 As a result, there are fewer parts to maintain, fewer things to go wrong and therefore reduced maintenance bills.